microsoft/FluidFramework/examples/data-objects/webflow/README.md

 There are three primary data objects:

-* The FlowDocument, that encapsulates the SharedString and exposes APIs convenient for editing.
+* The FlowDocument - encapsulates the SharedString and exposes APIs convenient for editing.
-* The Editor, a JavaScript class that renders the editing surface and updates the FlowDocument in response to user input.
+* The Editor - renders the editing surface and updates the FlowDocument in response to user input.
-* The Host, that creates a FlowDocument and attaches an Editor.
+* The Host - creates a FlowDocument and attaches an Editor.

 ## Examples